keebio/keebio-docs/docs/bdn9-build-guide.md

 ## Solder Rotary Encoders

+{% hint style="warning" %}
-!!! warning "Rotary encoders must be soldered on before switches are added"
+Rotary encoders must be soldered on before switches are added
+{% endhint %}

     It is difficult to put in the rotary encoders into the PCB pads if the switch plate and switches are already on, so make sure you add the encoders first.